- About the group

 The principal focus of this event is to promote the network with a view to garnering membership at all levels.

-Registration for the event is available here: [forthcoming]
+Registration for the event is free and available at Eventbrite

 If you cannot attend the network launch event but would like to become a member of the BSC Vulnerabilities Research network, please email: firstname.lastname@example.org